 - Bonnets: Bonnets in a gate valve are responsible for protection against leaks.
 We can remove and replace bonnets if they get out of order.
 They have different types.

 Screw-in bonnets are wide in use and most simple in structure.
 They provide leakproof structures in relatively small valves.
-For high-pressure sealing in large valves, we use Bolted bonnets.
+For high-pressure sealing in large valves, we use Bolt bonnets.

 Some gate valves need regular maintenance.
 Union bonnets are best for such use.
 They have a union nut that holds the bonnet in place.
 It keeps bonnet quality up to the mark when frequently removed for inspection.